-Please do not sell my personal information and do not remove me from your database.
+Please do not sell my personal information and remove me from your database.

 If you are a CA State resident, you have the ability to opt-out of the “selling” of your Personal Data and to request that your information be deleted from our system in accordance with the California Consumer Protection Act.
 Filling out the webform on this page will allow you to request to exercise your right to opt-out.